matomatical/syllabi/README.md

 -------

-* [Artificial Intelligence](ai.md)---a high-level tour of many topics in the quest to create intelligent machinery
+* [Artificial Intelligence](ai.md)---a high-level tour of many topics in the quest to create intelligent machinery.
+Original.
+Way too long for a semester.

+* [Ethics of Artificial Intelligence](eai.md)---topics and readings from COMP90087 at the University of Melbourne, with my own list of topics at the end (just an initial sketch).

+* [Machine Learning](ml-jams.md)---sequence of introductory topics in ML, loosely based on the overrated coursera course.
+Incomplete.

+* [Thermodynamics](thermal.pdf)---a long time ago, I sketched a class on statistical mechanics.

 TODO:

+* See reMarkable notes about rearranging Statistical Learning Theory class.
-* Make a class on computation
+* Make a class on computation.
-* Add notes from ML-JAMS (course, resources, excercises, on introductory ML)
-* Type up thermodynamics class? (and then study it, haha)
-* Rearrange Ethics of AI class?
-* Rearrange Statistical Learning Theory class?
+* Complete and elaborate on these syllabi into full courses.